Lions, Elephants and Rhinos, Oh My!

 Jambo is still getting to know Malaika, Kimba, and Lucky, but her outgoing personality will likely change the current social structure of the group.
 Jambo is a very energetic, eager to train elephant and is known for double-checking the locks in the barn with her trunk.
 She’s always looking to stay busy with animal care staff and enrichment activities.
 Discover how you can help with African elephant conservation.

-Our pride of African lions is made up of a male Abuto, mother Angie, and two female cubs.
-The cubs, Zwena and Lomela, are part of Angie’s sixth litter!
-Angie is a fantastic parent.
-Angie has always been protective and caring towards her cubs.
+Our pride of African lions is made up of a male Abuto, females Zwena and Lomela, and Lomela’s three cubs, males Aslan and Boma and female Elsa.
+The cubs are Lomela and Abuto’s first litter.
+Lomela is a fantastic mother, very protective and caring towards her cubs.
 All of our lions are food-motivated; they especially love beef bones, raw chicken, and pumpkins.
 Our pride also loves to roll around in elephant and zebra poop, practicing the “scent masking” technique they would use in the wild to sneak up on their prey.
-Learn about African lion conservation.

-Jumbe (pronounced joom-bay), a nine-year-old Eastern black rhinoceros, is Cheyenne Mountain Zoo’s newest family member.
-His journey to our Zoo started at Caldwell Zoo in Texas, another Association of Zoos and Aquariums accredited facility.
-Jumbe weighs in at 2,658 lbs. and stands about five feet tall at his shoulder.
+Jumbe (pronounced joom-bay), an Eastern black rhinoceros, is one of Cheyenne Mountain Zoo’s newest family members.
+His journey to our Zoo started at Caldwell Zoo in Texas, another AZA accredited facility.
+Jumbe weighs appromimagely 2,660 lbs. and stands about five feet tall at his shoulder.
 His skin is dark brown, which is typical for the species – they are not black, as their name suggests.
 Rhinos are solitary animals, preferring to spend their time alone when they are not mating or caring for a calf.
 Jumbe prefers to spend his time pushing around a boomer ball, tossing a tire in the air and rooting around in the dirt.
 Keepers report that Jumbe also has a hearty appetite.
 As an herbivore, he gets his nutrients primarily from hay, grain and leaves.
 The horned nose of a rhino gives him a distinctive look; Jumbe’s larger anterior horn could grow beyond 1 ½ feet!
 It’s not that large yet, but be sure to visit and watch it grow through the years.
-Learn how you can help with rhino conservation.
+Learn about Rhino conservation.